 Employee Development

 Talent Hub and Skills Marketplace.
-EPA’s Talent Hub is a one-stop-shop intranet site that provides information on and allows employees to apply to a range of career development opportunities available across the agency.
+The Environmental Protection Agency’s (EPA) Talent Hub is a one-stop-shop intranet site that provides information on and allows employees to apply to a range of career development opportunities available across the agency.
 This includes full-time details, temporary promotions, lateral reassignments, and Skills Marketplace projects.
 Skills Marketplace projects allow employees, with supervisory approval, to spend up to 20% of their time working on a project in any part of the agency, without leaving their home office.
 The Talent Hub allows employees to gain skills and broaden the depth of their knowledge and experience.
 It also enables EPA to identify skills and expertise among the existing workforce and align employees with specific skill requirements to meet temporary, emerging, and permanent needs.

 Transition to Supervision.
-The Department of Education’s Transition to Supervision program develops new managers, supervisors, and team leaders as they transition to their new role as a Federal supervisor.
+The Department of Education’s (ED) Transition to Supervision program develops new managers, supervisors, and team leaders as they transition to their new role as a Federal supervisor.
 The objective of the year-long centrally funded program is to build leadership competencies essential for new supervisors to be successful.
 The program includes developmental training, informal learning activities, coaching, individual assessments, and development planning.
 Each year, 10 employees are selected to participate on a first-come, first-served basis.
 Participants are required to engage in a consultation with the program manager, a 360-degree leadership assessment, a Leadership Development Plan (LDP), leadership coaching, 80 hours of training, leadership readings, goal tracking with a coach, and independent learning activities.
 The training hours consist of ED’s Supervisory Essentials (32 hours), ED Human Capital Essentials (8 hours), Uniformed Services Employment and Reemployment Rights Act (1 hour), and electives based on the LDP discussed with a coach (39 hours).

 Employee Recognition

 National Honor Awards and More.
 EPA’s recognition programs include its National Honor Awards, organizational and personal awards, and major event or major milestone awards.
 The National Honor Awards are comprised of 17 distinct categories, such as Gold and Silver Medals, leadership and management excellence awards, and functionally-based awards (e.g., human resources, advancing environmental protection, and sustainability).
 In 2016, EPA awarded National Honor Awards to over 700 deserving employees.
 The organizational and personal awards include Bronze Medals and customer service, rising star, cash, and time-off awards.
 Thousands of employees have received these awards.
-The major event awards include responses to national emergencies such Deepwater Horizon, Superstorm Sandy, and September 11, 2001.
+The major event awards include responses to national emergencies such as Deepwater Horizon, Superstorm Sandy, and September 11, 2001.
 The major milestone awards include recognition for reaching 10, 20, 30, and 40 years of Federal service and the EPA Distinguished Career Service Award.
 These awards allow the agency to properly recognize its more experienced workforce on a regular and recurring basis.

 Kudos to You Program.
 The Small Business Administration’s (SBA) Kudos to You Program is a peer-to-peer real-time engagement vehicle that allows employees to recognize the contributions and accomplishments of one another.
 The program is fully automated and featured on SBA’s intranet Employee Gateway page.
 Recognition is given to those who have “gone the extra mile” and demonstrated exceptional accomplishments in the areas of customer service, problem solving, team work, and civility.
 Award recipients receive an electronic certificate that they can print and post, and their supervisors also receive an email notification of the recipient’s Kudos to You recognition.
 The program was introduced by an Action Planning Committee consisting of employees and managers, as part of an initiative to address SBA’s 2015 Federal Employee Viewpoint Survey results.
 Since its inception in 2015, the program has received 937 nominations.